 From offices at secret locations, American intelligence officers have helped the Arab governments shop for weapons, including a large procurement from Croatia, and have vetted rebel commanders and groups to determine who should receive the weapons as they arrive, according to American officials speaking on the condition of anonymity.

-Washington’s imperial caravan of weapons dealing and covert funding of political interference in other states proceeds via the aid of financial globalization and with wheels greased by the international role of the dollar as global reserve currency and source of aggregate demand.
+Washington’s imperial caravan of weapons dealing and covert funding of political interference in other states proceeds via the aid of financial globalization.
+Its wheels are greased by the international role of the dollar as global reserve currency and source of aggregate demand.

 Suzerainty means being able to fund your proxy wars in a roundabout way: by directing the Qatari, UAE or Saudi Arabian holders of your government liabilities (private agents as well as the central banks and sovereign wealth funds of net creditor countries) to do so.